 HElping Alleviate the Longer-term consequences of COVID-19 (HEAL-COVID): a national platform trial

-COVID-19 is the infectious disease caused by the virus SARS-CoV-2, which has spread across the world since December 2019.
+COVID-19 is the infectious disease caused by the virus SARS-CoV-2, which spread across the world from December 2019.
 The effects of COVID-19 in the early stages of illness are now well known, and research projects have identified new treatments to help patients at this early stage.
 1 in 10 patients die 3 months after being discharged from hospital.
-There is now evidence that around 20% of COVID-19 patients develop new or worsened symptoms, often involving their heart, lungs and circulation, after discharge from hospital.
+There is also evidence that around 20% of COVID-19 patients develop new or worsened symptoms, often involving their heart, lungs and circulation, after discharge from hospital.
 These symptoms are often grouped together as part of a syndrome known as “Long COVID”.

 While the main objective of the trial is to find out if the treatments used are effective, and help improve care for COVID-19 patients in the future, we will also use data from the study to investigate whether the treatments are cost-effective.